Xi Jinping: Taiwan

 In 2013, Xi coined the slogan "both sides of the Taiwan Strait are one family" regarding mainland China and Taiwan.
+Wang Yu-chi, Minister of Taiwan's Mainland Affairs Council, spoke with Zhang Zhijun, Director of the Taiwan Affairs Office, met in 2014, making the first official, high-level, government-to-government contact between the two sides since 1949.
 In November 2015, Xi met with Taiwanese president Ma Ying-jeou, which marked the first time the political leaders of both sides of the Taiwan Strait have met since the end of the Chinese Civil War in mainland China in 1950.
-Xi said that China and Taiwan are "one family" that cannot be pulled apart.
-However, the relations started deteriorating after Tsai Ing-wen of the Democratic Progressive Party (DPP) won the presidential elections in 2016.
+However, the relations started deteriorating after Tsai Ing-wen of the Democratic Progressive Party (DPP) won the 2016 presidential elections.

 In the 19th Party Congress held in 2017, Xi reaffirmed six of the nine principles that had been affirmed continuously since the 16th Party Congress in 2002, with the notable exception of "Placing hopes on the Taiwan people as a force to help bring about unification".
 According to the Brookings Institution, Xi used stronger language on potential Taiwan independence than his predecessors towards previous DPP governments in Taiwan.
 Xi said that "we will never allow any person, any organisation, or any political party to split any part of the Chinese territory from China at any time at any form."
+At the same time, he offered the chance for open talks and "unobstructed exchanges" with Taiwan as long as the government moved to accept the 1992 Consensus.
+Xi stated that people from Taiwan could receive national treatment in pursuing careers on the mainland and in February 2018 the PRC government announced 31 preferential policies for Taiwan people on matters of industry, finance, taxation, land use, employment, education, and health care.

-In January 2019, Xi Jinping gave a speech commemorating the 40th anniversary of the Message to Compatriots in Taiwan, outlining five points proposing unification under the one country, two systems formula.
+In January 2019, Xi gave a speech commemorating the 40th anniversary of the Message to Compatriots in Taiwan, outlining five points proposing unification under the "one country, two systems" formula.
 He called on Taiwan to reject formal independence from China, saying: "We make no promise to renounce the use of force and reserve the option of taking all necessary means."
 Those options, he said, could be used against "external interference".
 Xi also said that they "are willing to create broad space for peaceful reunification, but will leave no room for any form of separatist activities."
 President Tsai responded to the speech by saying Taiwan would not accept a one country, two systems arrangement with the mainland, while stressing the need for all cross-strait negotiations to be on a government-to-government basis.
+Since 2018, the People's Liberation Army has conducted military drills around Taiwan with increasing frequency to pressure the DPP-led government.
+In 2022, the Chinese government released The Taiwan Question and China's Reunification in the New Era, outlining the PRC's official line on Taiwan under Xi.
+In 2025, China established the "Commemoration Day of Taiwan's Restoration", a decision which Taiwan Affairs Office director Song Tao said was done "personally" by Xi.